Primordial Quark Stars Made of Long-lived False Vacuum

-where $f_b=1-cos(\theta_j)$ is the beaming factor and $\theta_j$ is the jet open angel.
-For an idealized estimate, taking $E_v\sim10^{54}$ erg the vacuum energy of the whole star and assuming that nearly all vacuum energy is converted into the energy of a narrow jet ($\theta_j\sim2^\circ$), the maximum isotropic energy can be as large as $10^{56}$ erg given $\eta_\gamma\sim0.1$.
-A more conservative estimate with $E_v\sim10^{52}$ erg, $\eta_j=\eta_\gamma\sim0.1$ and $\theta_j\sim5^\circ$ yields the isotropic energy $E_{iso}\sim10^{52}$ erg within the typical GRB energy range.
-Thus vacuum energy in tangyuan stars could in principle power extremely energetic long GRBs, while more moderate cases span the typical GRB energy range.
+where $f_b=1-cos(\theta_j)$ is the beaming factor with $\theta_j$ the jet open angel. $\eta_j$ is the efficiency of converting vacuum energy into jet energy, and $\eta_\gamma$ is the radiative efficiency of converting jet energy into radiation.
+Efficiencies are estimated to be $10^{-2}\sim10^{-1}$ \cite{Zhang:2006uj,Kumar:2014upa,Panaitescu:2001bx,Narayan:2008xq}, and are corrected by the geometry, i.e., $\theta_j$ that is estimated to be several degrees \cite{Frail:2001qp,Ghirlanda:2004me,Mooley:2018qfh,Troja:2018uns,Fong:2015oha}.
+For an idealized estimate, we take $E_v\sim10^{54}$ erg and assume that nearly all vacuum energy is converted into the energy of a narrow jet ($\theta_j\sim2^\circ$), the maximum isotropic energy can reach an upper limit of $10^{56}$ erg given $\eta_\gamma\sim0.1$.
+Thus we predict that this upper limit could in principle power extremely energetic long GRBs ($10^{55}$ erg), and also span the typical GRB energy scale.

-Part of the vacuum energy can be emitted as GWs.
-If bubbles are sufficiently small so that the fluid in tangyuan stars resembles a uniform cosmic background, the GWs from such phase transitions \cite{Caprini:2015zlo} have low frequency around $10^{-9}$ Hz, in the band of PPTA and similar detectors.
-However, a more realistic expectation is that GW bursts are dominated by the quadrupole dynamics of the non-uniform quark star rather than by a uniform-background spectrum.
+Part of the vacuum energy can be emitted as GW bursts, which are dominated by the quadrupole dynamics.
 A rough estimate gives the frequency $f\sim c_s/R\sim$ kHz and the characteristic strain $h_c\sim \sqrt{G E_{G} /(c^3fd^2)}$ \cite{moore2014gravitational} with $E_{G}$ the total GW energy and $d$ the distance.
-The result depends on the efficiency of converting vacuum energy to GW energy and the distance, both of which cannot be easily determined.
-For example, if GWs carry $10^{51}$ erg of energy like those from phase transitions in neutron stars and the distance from the source beyond the Milky Way is $10$ Mpc, the characteristic strain is estimated to be $h_c\sim 10^{-21}$ and potentially detectable by future ground-based GW detectors.
+For example, if GWs carry $10^{51}$ erg of energy like those from phase transitions in neutron stars and the distance from the source beyond the Milky Way is $10$ Mpc, we estimate the characteristic strain as $h_c\sim 10^{-21}$, which is potentially detectable by future ground-based GW detectors.